Jeremy Corbyn, 1970s Revanchist, Is Suddenly the Face of the New New Left

 The politics of Britain and the U.S. can have a strange, synchronized rhythm to them.
 Margaret Thatcher was a harbinger of Ronald Reagan as both countries veered suddenly rightward in the 1980s.
 Prime Minister John Major emerged as Thatcher’s moderate successor as George H.W.
 Bush became Reagan’s, cementing the conservative trans-Atlantic shift.
 The “New Democrats” and the Clintons were then mirrored by “New Labour” and the Blairs, adapting the policies of the center-left to the emerging consensus of market capitalism.
 Even Barack Obama and David Cameron were not too dissimilar — social liberals, unflappable pragmatists — until the legacies of both were swept aside by right-populist revolts.
 The sudden summer squall of Brexit in 2016 and the triumph of Trump a few months later revealed how similarly the Tories and the Republicans had drifted into nationalist, isolationist fantasies.

 But what of the parallels on the left?
 What’s generating activist energy and intellectual ferment in both countries is an increasingly disinhibited and ambitious socialism.
-Bernie Sanders’s strength in the Democratic Party primaries two years ago was a prelude to a new wave of candidates who’ve struck unabashedly left-populist notes this year, calling for “Medicare for all” and the end of ice, alongside a more social-justice-oriented cultural message.
+Bernie Sanders’s strength in the Democratic Party primaries two years ago was a prelude to a new wave of candidates who’ve struck unabashedly left-populist notes this year, calling for “Medicare for all” and the end of ICE, alongside a more social-justice-oriented cultural message.
 Some, like the charismatic Alexandria Ocasio-Cortez, have achieved national visibility as an uncomplicated socialism has found more converts, especially among the young.
 Moderate Democrats have not disappeared, but they are on the defensive.
 A fight really is brewing for the soul of the Democrats.

 And so it seems worth trying to understand what has happened in the Labour Party in Britain in the past few years.
 In 2015, in a flash, Labour became the most radical, left-wing, populist force in modern British political history.
 Its message was and is a return to socialism, a political philosophy not taken seriously there since the 1970s, combined with a truly revolutionary anti-imperialist and anti-interventionist foreign policy.
 This lurch to the extremes soon became the butt of jokes, an easy target for the right-wing tabloid press, and was deemed by almost every pundit as certain to lead the party into a distant wilderness of eccentric irrelevance.